A method to assess trustworthiness of machine coding at scale: Systematic Uncertainty from the trained algorithm

 \subsection{Explanation of method}

-We can calculate the difference between the human and machine coder in an individual measurement of $E_C$ by subtracting the human estimate $E_H$ from the machine estimate $E_C$.
-Because an individual measurement of $E_C$ has both statistical and systematic uncertainty, we calculate the difference across multiple samples and define the systematic effect $S$ as the average of the difference between the human and machine estimates, such that $S = \overline{E_C - E_H}$.
-In the example analysis below, we find that there is a predictive linear relationship between the value of $E_C$ and the average systematic $S$ (that is, the computer systematically over- or under-estimates the presence of a code depending on the prevalence of the code in the test bank), with some variability due to the statistical uncertainty described above.

-Following the determination of $S$ from hand-coded data, researchers can then apply this estimated value to new samples of data without hand-coding.
-We assume that the human coder is ``correct'' whenever the human and machine coder disagree, such that we calibrate the machine coder to match the human coder (rather than the other way around).
+We can evaluate potential systematic offsets between the human and machine coder by calculating the difference between an individual measurement of $E_C$ and the human estimate $E_H$.
+We observe that the computer systematically over- or under-estimates the presence of a code depending on the prevalence of the code in the test bank.
+We can estimate this relationship between $E_C$ and the systematic $E_C - E_H$ through a predictive linear model, which we define as a function $S(E_C)$.
+Following the determination of this best fit function $S(E_C)$ from a set of human-coded test banks, researchers can then apply this function to measurements without further human-coding.
+We assume that the human coder is ``correct'' whenever the human and machine coders disagree, such that we calibrate the machine coder to match the human coder (rather than the other way around).

-\subsubsection{Evidence and Examples}
+\subsection{Evidence and Examples}

 We calculate the systematic effect with trained models for both the CR and L codes.
-Following the recommendation above, we fix $p_{train} = 0.5$, which has the additional benefit of controlling for the relationship between $p_{train}$ and the systematic effect.
-We generate a set of nine different test banks where the proportion of responses containing the code varies from $0.1$ to $0.9$ inclusive.
-The size of each test bank is $N_{bank} = 300$.
+Following the recommendation above, we fix $p_{train} = 0.5$, which has the additional benefit of controlling for a relationship between $p_{train}$ and the systematic effect (as observed in Sec. \ref{optimizing}).
+We generate a set of eleven different test banks where the proportion of responses containing the code varies from $0$ to $1$ inclusive in steps of $0.1$.
+The size of each test bank is $N_{bank} = 200$.
 For each test bank, we compute $E_C$ and $E_H$ for 100 sample test sets of size $n = 100$ pulled from the test bank.